Growth beyond forecasted sales goal for the IRIS IoT-enabled solution within the first year

 Number one, they had identified and capitalized on a significant opportunity to offer much-improved value to their customers; something that would be a strategic investment to raise Tennant for years to come.
 Number two, they could not develop and maintain this solution on their own.

-“We were not prepared to manage the complexities of devices; the communications challenges, firmware update (…) so we reached out to a couple world-class firms:
+“We were not prepared to manage the complexities of devices; the communications challenges, firmware update (…), so we reached out to a couple of world-class firms:

 Telit and SAP.”